List of South Korean visas

 This is a list of visas issued by South Korea.
 The government of South Korea, through the Ministry of Justice's "Korea Immigration Service," issues one of these visas to all non-citizens entering the country.
 In 2005, 5,179,848 visas were issued, not including military and landing-permit visas, a slight increase over the previous year.
 More than half of these were layover/B-2 visas.
 In 2017, 12,573,021 visas were issued.

 A visas

+A-3 visa is issued to United States Forces Korea non-military personnels with Status of Forces Agreement status.
+This includes family members, civilians, and newborns associated with the United States Forces Korea.
+Active duty military of the United States Forces Korea use their common access card and orders to enter South Korea.